scion-backbone/sbas-simulation/README.md

 Topology simulations based on modeling on quicksand.

 # Usenix 22 Artifact Evaluation
+Below are instructions for a manual dependency install.
+Dependencies can also be installed by creating a docker images from the dockerfile in the root directory of this repo.

 At a high level, the simulation code can be evaluated by running ```code/simulate.py``` with the specified input files in ```data/```.
 After the simulation result for the RPKI and non-RPKI simulations can be processed in to the CDF graphs in the paper using ```code/plot_artifact_result.py```.
 Below is a description/interpretation of the input and output formats, a description of how the input files were generated, and commands to rerun the simulations given a scaled-down version of the input files.

 ## An overview of simulate.py